Get out and explore by walking or biking along these trails in the Waukesha Pewaukee area, perfect for a brisk fall day and family fun

 Park off of Hwy T or in the Golf Road Park & Ride and walk to the trail.

 Close by: So many great places along Pewaukee Lake!
-Take CTH G into Pewaukee or CTH SS to find quite a few dining options along Pewaukee Lake with much more to explore in Delafield and Oconomowoc.
+Take CTH G into Pewaukee or CTH SS to find quite a few dining and shopping options along Pewaukee Lake.

 Minooka Park is the largest park in Waukesha County with 579 acres, offering six miles of hiking trails, open fields, meadows and four miles of single-track mountain bike trails that are designed for different skill levels, from beginner to advanced.
 For fantastic fall colors, hike up the sledding hill, located near Picnic Area #5 to be rewarded with a vivid display.